This story was originally published Dec 9, 2017

-They weigh 7 ounces, which makes them heavier than most other headphones in the class, like the also excellent Bose On-Ear Wireless headphones, which weigh just 5.7 ounces (but also have considerably less battery life).
+The Libratone Q Adapt headphones weigh 7 ounces, which makes them heavier than most other headphones in the class, like the also excellent Bose On Ear headphones, which weigh just 5.7 ounces (but also have considerably less battery life).

 The puffy padding makes the ear cups rounder than I’m used to, so sometimes they’d actually flip sideways when I adjusted them.
 The fit felt great most of the time, but this did happen a couple times.